Volunteers Wanted for 2019

 - Must bring pencils an eraser and a calculator to the training and to the clinic

-- Students must have passed ADMS 4561 or be enrolled in ADMS 4561 in Winter 2018 term.
-You must have this exact course to participate.
+- Students must have passed ADMS 4561 or be enrolled in ADMS 4561 in the Winter 2019 You must have this exact course to participate

 - Must have good communication skills